The Oxford dictionary definition of feminism is “the advocacy of women’s rights on the grounds of equality of sexes”.

 I aim to teach my sister that she has just as much ability, opportunity, freedom and potential as me – I want to show her that she can be or do anything she sets her mind to.
 All I can do, all we can do, is continue to strive for a fairer society; one based on unity, not division.

 So don’t be afraid to embrace the title of a “feminist”.
 It doesn’t make you a radical.
-It doesn’t mean that you have to agree with every intricacy and detail of different feminist movements.
-It definitely doesn’t make you any less of a man.
-It just makes you pro gender equality, and ultimately that’s all that really matters.
+It doesn’t make you any less of a man and if you feel like it does, I would take some time to check your ego.
+It just makes you pro-equality, and ultimately that’s all that really matters.

 “I’ll keep saying I’m a feminist until there’s no reaction” – Justin Trudeau.